lmdisch/mgt-858-sql/README.md

-For this assignment we'll be using a special 'hospital' database 👨‍⚕️👩‍⚕️💉, which contains data describing doctors, patients, nurses, staffing schedules, procedures, prescriptions, and more!
+For this assignment we'll be using a special 'hospital' database 👨‍⚕️👩‍⚕️💉, which contains data describing doctors, patients, nurses, hospital stays, procedures, prescriptions, and more!

 You will see that this hospital has a world class staff :)